Industrial Warehouse Cracks

 • Structural foam injection to reestablish uniform support beneath the slab at selected locations.

-• Cracks routed, cleaned, and epoxy filled.
+• Cracks routed, cleaned, and epoxy-filled.

-• Grind, buff, and clean slab surface.
+• Grinded, buffed, and cleaned the slab surface.

 THE OUTCOME